 Hydrogen sulphide (H_2S) is a smelly, poisonous, inflamable gas, that irritates the eyes and the respiratory tissues.
 It is released into the air by natural bacterial decomposition processes, but also by many industrial processes.
-It disappears from the atmosphere via oxidation to SO_2 or due to the activities of certain bacteria.
+It disappears from the atmosphere via oxidation to SO2 or due to the activities of certain bacteria.
 It remains in the lowest part of the atmosphere from a few hours to a number of days.

 The nitrogen oxides (NO_x , i.e. NO, NO_2 and NO_3) originate from nitrogen and oxygen in the air at temperatures higher than 800°C. NO occurs in the first instance, but as it cools, it is partly transformed in the atmosphere to NO_2 .
 NO is a colourless gas that, in itself, is not harmful.
 The reddish-brown NO_2 , on the other hand, is much more harmful due to its irritating effect on the muscous membranes.
-NO_x is finally oxidised to nitrate and stays for about five days in the atmosphere.
-NO_x , in combination with hydrocarbons, can form all manner of new compounds in the atmosphere that can contribute to 'photo-chemical smog'.
-This results, among other things in 'PAN'(peroxide-acyl-nitrate) and formaldehyde (HCHO).
+NO_x is finally oxidised to nitrate and stays for about five days in the atmosphere that can contribute to 'photo-chemical smog'.
+This results, among other things in

+'PAN'(peroxide-acyl-nitrate) and formaldehyde (HCHO).